marbotte/sr_cce/extraction/viewExtraction.md

-**Analysis**: A repeated measures t-test was computed to ascertaiN the degree to which the intervention was (in)effective for the intervention as one unit of analysis as well as individually for each of the four key topics covered $$greenhouse effect, enhanced greenhouse effect, climate change, and effects of climate change$$.
+**Analysis**: A repeated measures t-test was computed to ascertaiN the degree to which the intervention was (in)effective for the intervention as one unit of analysis as well as individually for each of the four key topics covered ((greenhouse effect, enhanced greenhouse effect, climate change, and effects of climate change)).

 **Results**: There was a notable difference in the scores for the pretest (M D 9.78, SD D 3.68) and the post-test (M D 16.63, SD D 4.44);